 The DRP is an open data repository and licensing your data lets others know under what conditions others can reuse your.
-We offer the option to select the Open Data Commons Attribution License (ODC-By) which indicates to the users that they can freely share, modify and use the data provided that they cite the authors and that they license derivatives under the same terms and conditions of this license.
+We offer the option to select the Open Data Commons Attribution License (ODC-By) which indicates to the users that they can freely share, modify and use the data provided that they cite the authors.

 A DOI is a type of persistent identifier that will be managed over time, allowing the digital object to be persistently referenced, as the identifier will not change even if the item is moved or renamed.
 DOIs are useful to link data to a publication.In this portal you can choose to request DOIs for the dataset or for individual objects.
 When making such choice, think abut what you would like others to reference in relation to a publication (e.g. the complete dataset or individual objects).

 If your project involves data that has been published elsewhere and or has an existing DOI, users have the opportunity to reference those datasets using the External URL box.
 The DOI and/or a link can be input there.

 At this moment the process of obtaining a DOI is manual through the portal's data curator.
 Once you decide to make your data public by selecting the public data button, the data curator will get in touch with you with the DOI.
 If you have further doubts about the process, you may email firstname.lastname@example.org

 Remote Visualization on Stampede cluster in Texas Advanced Computing Center is now available for volumetric images on the portal: please click on "Actions" tab and select "View in Paraview".
 See this screen shot for example: